Kannatech/RegistrationForm/README.md

 # RegistrationForm
-Registration Form is a java swing application and store user registration data into MySQL database.
+Registration Form is a java swing application and store user registration data into MySQL database

 On Loading.......